Why Tech Startups Fail: 6 Problems to Deal with

 One of Gartner’s top tech CEO analysts Neil McMurchy used to say, there is 0% relevance between a great product and market success.
 But what does that mean?

-If you’re the founder or CEO of an emerging tech provider, this article will guide you through the main reasons behind the growth and success of some tech organizations.
+If you’re the founder or CEO of an emerging tech provider, this article will guide you through the main reasons behind the growth and success of some tech organisations.
 We will also discuss the reasons behind a slow-growing, or even diminishing businesses and what you can do to prevent it.

 The first customers for new tech providers are usually existing relationships; these initial revenues are then invested in marketing and sales with very high expectations to get more customers on board.

 With lots of pulling, pushing and hard direct sales work, still many organizations’ growth either flattens or grows at a <10% at most.
 Others may not even reach this and start to decline.
 Now let’s have a closer look at what is happening at these organisations and why high expectations can turn into a situation full of frustrations.

 Getting traction in the market

 Following the initial success of the first customers the marketing engine starts, organizations launch their new website, they set their social channels and some begin sponsoring events.
 Nevertheless, they barely get any leads so the next step is usually consulting from a product marketing agency.
 The first thing it does is relaunch a fancy new website and work on a strategy that exaggerates the capabilities of your organization.

 In many cases, this still doesn’t do it, and you blame it on the digital agency and maybe even start looking for a replacement.

 At the same time, the newly hired salesman has started hunting down the market, either through his existing relationship or by outreaching to potential clients from various industries.
 Again, despite the lengthy conversations and all the pushing and pulling, clients still seem hesitant, and avoid putting any deals on the table.